patrick-llgc/Learning-Deep-Learning/paper_notes/vision_llm.md

 - Other related tasks
 	- A different way to manage expert models is via APIs like [HuggingGPT](hugging_gpt.md).
 It is not quite end-to-end as VisionLLM.
 	- Visual prompt tuning: gives image and masks as demonstrations.
 The generalization of the task format to various real-world problem is hard.
 We need a more generalized format.
+	- Previous works focus on image to text tasks (such as Flamingo, OFA) but not on vision-perception tasks.
 - Visual grounding: locate objects in an image according to natural language discription.
+- VisionLLM achieves performance on object detection on-par with detection-specific models.

 #### Notes
 - The LLM-based image tokenizer and LLM-based task decoder share the same description of the task.